rijulizer/RecMet/README.md

 <img src="images/APLT_formula.png" alt="APLT_formula" width=600>
 </p>

-This measure gives us the average percentage of items in users’ recommendation lists that belong to the long tail set.
+This measure gives the average percentage of items in users’ recommendation lists that belong to the long tail set.

 Examples -
 <p align="center">